Indonesia Project

 The Indonesia Project is a center of research and graduate training on the Indonesian economy at the Australian National University (ANU).
 It is located in the Arndt-Corden Department of Economics, Crawford School of Public Policy, part of the ANU College of Law, Governance and Policy.
 It was established in 1965 with an initial grant from the Ford Foundation.

 History

-In 1963, when he became head of the Department of Economics in the Research School of Pacific Studies, Professor Heinz W. Arndt decided to devote substantial resources from the new department to the study of the Indonesian economy.
-He worked to recruit research fellows and doctoral students, built up relationships with numerous Indonesian institutions and international academics and initiated a publication program.
-These initiatives quickly matured into the Indonesia Project.
+In 1963, when he became head of the Department of Economics in the Research School of Pacific Studies, Professor Heinz W. Arndt decided to study the Indonesian economy.
+This led to the Indonesia Project.
 As part of the activities of the project, the academic journal the Bulletin of Indonesian Economic Studies (BIES) was established in 1965.
 Several academic staff were recruited to work on the Indonesian economy including Dr. David Penny and Professor J. Panglaykim.
-Among the young scholars awarded scholarships to work on various aspects of the Indonesian economy shortly after the establishment of the project were Anne Booth, Howard Dick, Stephen Grenville, Hal Hill, Chris Manning, Peter McCawley and Phyllis Rosendale.
+Shortly after the establishment of the project, others were Anne Booth, Howard Dick, Stephen Grenville, Hal Hill, Chris Manning, Peter McCawley and Phyllis Rosendale.
 In 2015, speaking at the 50th-anniversary celebration of the Project in Canberra, the then-Chancellor of the Australian National University, Gareth Evans, spoke of his own long involvement with Indonesia and said that Arndt's original idea of establishing the Indonesia Project was a "wonderfully visionary decision".